goudoanitha79-lang/goudoanitha79-lang/README.md

 # Hi 👋, I'm Anitha Goudo

-                        * A passionate Full-Stack developer from India *
+                         * A passionate Full-Stack developer from India*

- - 🔭 I’m currently working as a Student
+ - 🔭 I’m currently working as a Student in Computer Science

  - 🌱 I’m currently learning Full Stack